Varun487/AIAlgoTrading/AITradingPlatform/DataFeeder/README.md

 - Real time `Only Yahoo!
 Finance`
-    - Create a python script to get latest data on all companies present in DB through Yahoo finance
+    - Create a python script to get the latest data on all companies present in DB through Yahoo finance
 	  - Get all companies from DB
 	  - Filter to get all companies from Yahoo! finance
 	  - Get data from last collected till today for each company
 		- push to DB
 	- Run the script as a cron job every 24hrs

 ---

 ### Derive Indicator values for different time periods ![HRITIKINCOMPLETE]